Story and photography by Ray Waddington.

 In the early evening the children have their extra-curricular lessons.
 As he'd promised, the young violin player performed for me.
 As Mozart filled the room and my ears I felt strangely proud of this boy who'd once beaten me at hangman and was now demonstrating with ease a skill I'd failed to master at his age.

 I ate dinner with Philip and his family and then, all too soon, it was time to say good-bye again.
 It was just as difficult as it had been the first time.
-I made a mental promise to myself that it would not be three years before I waited to return.

 If you plan to visit this part of Burma please consider volunteering at the orphanage.
 You will be made very welcome and will have a very rewarding time.